lgpcappiello/lgpcappiello.github.io/consulting.md

 ### Graduate Quantitative Methods Center at UC Riverside
 #### July 2018 -- June 2019

-- Provided statistical and computational consultations to graduate students and postdoctoral researchers from across campus.
-Support includes both research assistance and more general tutoring.
-- Developed and presented workshops, instructional labs, and departmental seminars on statistics and statistical computing.
-- Supervised and managed a team of part time consultants (as Lead Consultant only).
-- Assisted with administrative tasks such as hiring, annual reports, and website management.
+UCR GradQuant works with students and postdoctoral research from all departments to provide assistance in quantitative and computational methods.
+As the lead consultant, I provided over 300 individual consultations.
+These were primarily research-focused but also included course tutoring.
+I also developed and presented workshops, piloted the instructional labs program, and gave departmental seminars on statistics and statistical computing.
+Finally, I supervised and managed a team of part-time consultants.

-Consultation types offered:
+###### Consultation types offered:
 - Basic Statistics
 - Advanced Statistics
 - Nonparametric Methods